 A visual exploration of patterns and repetition.

-AOVs are so well integrated and so easy to use, which to me surpass even C4D compositing tag (which is already one of the best features C4D comes with).
+AOVs are so well integrated and so easy to use which to me feels even better than C4D compositing tag (which is already a breeze to work with).

-In the image below I played with some soft body simulation, composited in Affinity Photo and created the basic vectors in Affinity Designer.
+In the image below I played with some soft body simulation.
+Comped in Affinity Photo.
+Vectors created in Affinity Designer.

 I think this could be fun to animate too.